Shrey-Raj/Tab-Time-Tracker/README.md

 1. **Click the Tab Time Tracker Icon**: After installation, click the Tab Time Tracker icon in your Chrome toolbar to open the dashboard.

 2. **View Tab Usage**: The dashboard will display a list of tabs you visited in the current session so far, along with the time you've spent on each tab during your current browsing session.
+3. **Calculated Time** : As as soon as you switch from one tab to another the time spent on the previous tab is updated in the dashboard .

-3. **Real-time Tracking**: The extension automatically starts tracking when you open the browser and stops when you close it.
+4. **Real-time Tracking**: The extension automatically starts tracking when you open the browser and stops when you close it.

 ## Usage Benefits: